htkang369/age_gender_classification/README.md

-# Gender and Age Classification using CNNs
+# Apply CNN models for Gender and Age Classification

 ## Overview
 This project implements multi-task learning,using CNN model to classify age and gender as well as train age and gender seperately.